Subcompactions

 writer = Writer::new for key in merge(views): writer.add(key) if writer.sst_full(): // this goes directly to object storage persist SST // this goes over an rx/tx channel to the parent compaction, which handles // persisting progress to the .compactions file to avoid too much contention persist progress

 persist subcompaction completed with result_sstsIt’s worth noting that the main coordinator is still responsible for submitting the compaction, but the worker is responsible for computing the subcompaction plan (splits).
-This allows future optimizations where the subcompaction planner can pull information like SST indexes to improve the split algorithm without affecting the cache on the active serving node in distributed compaction.
+The planner reads the input SST indexes to choose split points (see Boundary Selection); doing this on the worker rather than the coordinator keeps those index reads off the active serving node’s cache in distributed compaction.

 Persistence & Schema